ajaxboy/cjax/README.md

 help to develop Ajax applications in record time, saving you up to 60% of development time once you are familiar with the simple to use Cjax API.

-Cjax is simplistic and uses Convertion over configuration model approach.
+Cjax is simplistic and uses Convention  Over Configuration model approach.
 With its MVC design makes it quite easy to integrate into existing PHP-Frameworks (such as Zend, CodeIgnater, cakePHP, Yii, etc).

 In most cases all you need is one line of code.
 Cjax carries a plugin system (as well as the core) that makes PHP and JavaScript look like lovers, meaning that